 The Company has entered into operational leases for office premises, motor vehicles and office equipment in Switzerland, Sweden, Slovenia and Hungary.
-From 1 January 2019, the group has recognised right-of-use assets and lease liabilities for these leases, except for short term and low-value leases, see notes 21 and 26 for further information.
-At 31 December 2019 in Sweden the earliest termination date for the office lease agreement was 31 March 2020, and therefore no right-of-use asset or lease liability has been recognized.
+The group has recognised right-of-use assets and lease liabilities for these leases, except for short term and low-value leases, see notes 21 and 26 for further information.
+On 1 February 2020, DDM entered into a agreement for a Swiss office lease located in Zug where the earliest termination date for the office lease agreement was 31 May 2024.
+At 31 December 2020 in Sweden the earliest termination date for the office lease agreement was 31 March 2021, and therefore no right-of-use asset or lease liability has been recognized.

-At 31 December 2018 in Switzerland the term of the lease agreement was due to end in November 2026 and was thereafter subject to a six month termination notice period.
-During 2019 this office lease agreement was terminated earlier than expected during the second quarter.
-In Slovenia the earliest termination date for the office lease agreement was 31 August 2019, in Sweden the earliest termination date for the office lease agreement was 31 March 2019 and in Hungary the earliest termination date for the office lease agreement was 22 December 2019.
+At 31 December 2019 in Sweden the earliest termination date for the office lease agreement was 31 March 2020, and therefore no right-of-use asset or lease liability was recognized.

 The undiscounted cash flows arising from the contractually bound leasing commitments, based on the remaining period to the earliest contractual maturity date as at the balance sheet date, are specified in the table below:

 Less than Between Over

 EUR '000s 1 year 1 and 5 years 5 years Total

+At 31 December 2020 144 180 - 324

 At 31 December 2019 87 70 - 157

-At 31 December 2018 256 636 416 1,308